What is a Life Insurance Settlement?

 Do you find that your life insurance policy is no longer affordable?
 Maybe you’ve decided that you just don’t want it anymore.
 If you’ve been considering settling your life insurance, here’s what you need to know.

-First and foremost, it’s important to clarify that a life insurance settlement is not the pay-out any beneficiaries receive after you die.
+First and foremost, it’s important to clarify that a life insurance settlement is not the payout any beneficiaries receive after you die.
 Living people with a life insurance policy they no longer want or can afford take out life insurance settlements by selling them to a third-party for a cash value.

 According to the Life Insurance Settlement Association, a life insurance settlement is the sale of a life insurance policy to a third-party for a cash value.
-The total is less than the receiving death benefit and actual face value but more than the cash surrender value.
+The total is less than the death benefit amount and actual face value but more than the cash surrender value.